red-data-tools/YouPlot/README.md

 ![count](https://user-images.githubusercontent.com/5798442/101999832-30b1ae80-3d24-11eb-96fe-e5000bed1f5c.png)

 Note: `count` is not very fast because it runs in a Ruby script.
-This is fine if the data is small, that is, in most cases.
-However, if you want to visualize huge data, it is faster to use a combination of common Unix commands as shown below.
+This is fine in most cases, as long as the data size is small.
+If you want to visualize huge data, it is faster to use a combination of common Unix commands as shown below.

 ```sh
 cat gencode.v35.annotation.gff3 | grep -v '#' | grep 'gene' | cut -f1 \